 If these methods are not what you want, you can always control remote teams yourself.
 However, getting used to this management style might take some time.
 Even so, tons of communication, management, and online collaboration tools are out there.
 They will come in handy to boost your management efficiency and increase overall team productivity.

-Time difference and language barrier are the two most common problems for remote teams’ communication.
-Though English remains the most popular language for the IT industry, most remote team members are not native speakers.
+Time differences and language barriers are the two most common communication obstacles for remote teams.
+Though English remains the most popular language in the IT industry, most remote team members are not native speakers.

 For this reason, it is essential to outsource a manager who will supervise your distributed team abroad.
-It will resolve all your concerns and prevent any future problems from happening.
+It will resolve most of your concerns and help prevent future problems.

-All fears of teams working remotely boil down to the questions of mutual trust.
-How you, as a manager, can be sure that an hour paid is an hour worked if you have no chance to meet your distributed teams regularly?
+The biggest fear of working with remote teams boils down to a question of trust.
+As a manager, how can you be sure that an hour paid is an hour worked if you have no opportunity to regularly meet your distributed teams?
 Unfortunately, there’s no optimal way to answer this.

 If a question of trust is among the trickiest for you, you may rely on using an outsourced marketplace that may handle all management problems themselves.

-No matter the duration and specifics of the project, choosing the right remote software development team may be overwhelming, especially for the first time.
-However, if you know how to organize the hiring process correctly, you can find a reliable software development partner that would contribute to your project’s success in the long run.
+No matter the duration or specifics of the project, choosing the right remote software development team may be overwhelming, especially the first time.
+However, if you know how to organize the hiring process correctly, you can find a reliable software development partner to contribute to your project’s success in the long run.
 Here are some final tips that will help you to hire remote development teams and manage them effectively:

-- Build a collaborative working environment with an ability to monitor team performance on the fly.
+- Build a collaborative working environment with the ability to monitor team performance on the fly.